Traditional Aboriginal and Torres Strait Island Healing

 How can traditional Aboriginal and Torres Strait Islander healing nourish you?

-Ngangkaṟi Healing is a form of traditional Aboriginal healing which addresses a person’s physical, mental, emotional and spiritual wellbeing to bring harmony to the body.
+Ngangkaṟi Healing is a form of traditional Aboriginal healing which addresses a person’s physical, mental, emotional and spiritual well-being to bring harmony to the body.
 Healers use touch and listening to understand a person’s state of being, and techniques involving massage, breath, ceremony and traditional plants or mixtures[1] to release blockages and heal ailments.

 Indigenous Aboriginal people are the oldest known civilisation on earth[2], and traditional Aboriginal healing has a similarly rich and lengthy history.
 Rooted in the Indigenous belief system, Ngangkaṟi Healing understands that sickness has a spiritual component[3], which means they approach healing from a holistic perspective and utilise healing techniques not known to Western medicine.
 Some of the main techniques for healing include pampuni[4] (a touch or massage technique), bush medicine, smoking ceremonies and spirit realignment.